 The Windows OS has the built-in file and folder sharing feature for long which allows other devices and/or systems on the same network to get access to the shared files on PC.
 In this post, we are not going to discuss how to setup the file sharing on a Windows computer, but how you can use your iPhone to access those folders and files that have been shared from a Windows PC.
+You can refer to this tutorial to turn on network discovery and setup file sharing on Windows computer if not yet.

 Files app on iPhone iPad isn’t just a simple file explorer.
 Apart from letting you view and manage files and documents on the iOS storage, iCloud Drive, you can also use it for other things too.
 For example, you can use it to scan documents on iPhone to digitize your paper documents; you can use it to access shared files and documents saved on other network devices.
 Today, we will demonstrate in this post how iPhone users can access Windows shared folders and files with the help of the Files app which is pre-installed with the iOS.